COVID-19: Its Impact on Google Ads for Legal Services and How to Proceed

 - There is no change in cost per click (less than 1 percent) and a slight decline in click-through rates (15 percent).

-- No change in click traffic for search engine marketing campaigns (less than 1 percent chance).
+- There is no change in search engine marketing campaigns (less than a 1 percent chance).

 - a small rise in clicks and conversion rates (10 percent) and a decrease in price per conversion (5 percent)

 - Moderate growth in pay per click (40 percent) and CTR (40 percent).

 The overall numbers and those of the individual practice areas suggest that all programs at this time are still a go for PPC.

 Summary and Advice:

-While we can’t foresee what will happen in the next few weeks or months, we can tell that there is a range of promising signs and compelling reasons to keep your law firm running marketing campaigns.
+While we can’t foresee what will happen in the next few weeks or months, we can tell that there are promising signs and compelling reasons to keep your law firm running marketing campaigns.
 Meanwhile, we have some tips that could enable your law firm to thrive in this uncertain period.

 The legal sector is undergoing some small SERP changes, with moderate (less than 5 percent) searches for volumes and conversion rates.
 Fortunately, this is compensated by a slight decrease in cost per click — maintaining search conversions and CPAs primarily steady.

 But we see more of these conversions come in phone calls instead of website submissions.
 And sadly, more than 30% of such requests are unanswered.
-If COVID-19 affects your company’s activities or hours, be sure to:
+So if COVID-19 affects your company’s activities or hours, be sure to:

 - Update your day-to-day campaigns to match your current time.

 - If you’re going remotely, make sure your website, call-only advertising, and ad call extensions represent the best number you need to access your team.

 - Monitoring your PPC phone calls with keyword-level tracking.

 - Ensure that Google My Business’s profile is up to date to represent your company’s current operations.
 Build a post to assure prospective searchers that your business is still involved during this crisis.